Wood Burning – The Jungle pyrography tutorial

 I re-burned around the lake area a couple of times slowly build up the color.

 I also darkened the water just above the puffy spray.
-This was done to help the spray stand out. to darkened the water, start each burn stroke on the spray and pulled the pen tip up towards the top of the waterfall.
+This was done to help the spray stand out.
+To darken the water, start each burn stroke on the spray and pulled the pen tip up towards the top of the waterfall.
 Make sure to vary where each burn stroke stops because you don’t want a horizontal line forming on the waterfall.

 Again, you can use a pencil to draw the tops of the fluffy rounded spray shapes.
 This makes it easier to visualize the area and know where to start your burn strokes.
 Just make sure to erase the pencil marks once the area is burned in.